Lewiston officer IDs teen in melee video

 Neither video shows the front of the person Vierling identified as Nkurunziza.

-Defense attorney Allan Lobozzo said Vierling only had incidental contact with Nkurunziza at a school of 1,400 students and that he could not be relied upon to positively identify someone wearing typical high school student clothing and carrying a backpack on a dimly lit street.
+Defense attorney Allan Lobozzo said Vierling only had incidental contact with Nkurunziza at a school of 1,400 students and said he could not be relied upon to make a positive identification of someone wearing typical high school student clothing and carrying a backpack on a dimly lit street.

 “We’ve heard absolutely nothing that would distinguish this person on this video from potentially a hundred other students at that high school,” Lobozzo said.